South East Strategic Reservoir Option (SESRO)

 We’ve taken into account feedback from regulators, stakeholders and our customers and carried out further modelling work.
 This has concluded that a 150 million cubic metres (Mm³) reservoir is a best value solution.

-The Secretary of State for Environment, Food and Rural Affairs, the Rt Hon Steve Reed MP, approved our Water Resource Management Plan (WRMP) in August 2024.
+The Secretary of State for Environment, Food and Rural Affairs, the Rt Hon Steve Reed MP, approved our Water Resource Management Plan (WRMP) in August 2024, with our plan published on the 18 October 2024.
 The decision to approve the plan follows extensive public consultation over a two-year period.
 On reaching the decision to approve our plan, the Secretary of State concluded that there is a strategic need for SESRO.

 How would it work?